milaboratory/small-binaries/README.md

+# Repository structure

+Each go file = single binary.
+This repo intentionally has no go.mod file as it is designed for small binary utilities with small implementation.

+The binary version is detected from git tag.

+Main development flow is:
+* Change the code
+* Commit
+* Create version tag
+* Release new binaries

 # Release

 Build new version of all binaries, pack them into archives and upload them to our binary registry (publically available)

+The binary version is detected from git tag.

 ```bash
 ./release.sh